lextoumbourou/notes/notes/permanent/snake-activation-function.md

 $\text{snake}(x) = x + \frac{1}{\alpha} \sin^2(\alpha x)$

-The $\alpha$ is an important parameter that controls the frequency of the periodic component of the signal.
+The $\alpha$ is parameter that controls the frequency of the periodic component of the signal.

 In code: